On Absolute Equivalence and Linearization I: The Structure of a Cartan Prolongation

 \end{corollary}

 \emph{Proof.} This is because, in the argument that leads to Theorem \ref{SluisThm},

 and at the $K$-th stage, $(N_K,J_K)$ and $(\pr^{(K)}M,\pr^{(K)}I)$ coincide.

-{\remark At various points in the arguments above, we have applied steps such as ``by shrinking to an open dense subdomain, if needed \dots".
+{\remark At various points in the argument above, we have applied steps such as ``by shrinking to an open dense subdomain, if needed \dots".
 This is because, as Footnote \ref{CPFN} indicated, we allow a negligible set of integral curves to ill-behave relating to a Cartan prolongation.
-Putting the example in Footnote \ref{CPFN} in context, one immediately notices that it belongs to Case {\bf II}, and we have
+Putting the example in Footnote \ref{CPFN} in context, one immediately notices that that Cartan prolongation belongs to Case {\bf II}, and we have